OnlyUnknown/Doctor-appointment/doctor_appointment_backend/README.md

 # 📖 Doctor Appointment App <a name="about-project"></a>

 **Doctor Appointment App** is a React and Rails-built fully functional app.
-The Doctor appointment app allows users to book an appointment with a doctor. keeps track of all your recipes, ingredients, and inventory.
-It will allow you to save ingredients, keep track of what you have, create recipes, and generate a shopping list based on what you have and what you are missing from a recipe.
-Also, since sharing recipes is an important part of cooking the app should allow you to make them public so anyone can access them.
+The Doctor appointment app allows users to book an appointment with a doctor.

 ## 🛠️ Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-- Ruby
+- Ruby on Rails
+- React

 <!-- Features -->